mbacarella/dbm/README.md

 ## INSTALLATION

-* Run the "configure" script by typing
-       ./configure

 * Build the library:
-       make all
+       dune build

 * Test the library:
-       make test
+       dune runtest

-* Install the library:
+* Install the library with opam pin
-       sudo make install

 ## USAGE